EricFillion/CMPE-327/.github/PULL_REQUEST_TEMPLATE.md

 # Description

 Include a summary of what the pull request changes.

-Include any sections of the assignment's guidelines the pull requests addresses and also any github issues it resolves.
+List any sections of the assignment's guidelines this pull request addresses:

+List any issues this pull request addresses:

 ## Type
 Select the categorie(s) that best describe this pull request.